Govt accepts ED officer Rajeshwar Singh's VRS; may contest UP polls on BJP ticket | Law-Order

 The officer has had a share of controversies, including an instance in June 2018, when the Finance Ministry submitted a secret report to the Supreme Court, apparently carrying details of a phone call received by the officer from Dubai.

-Accusations of certain other alleged irregularities made against Singh were probed by the ED, the CBI and the Central Vigilance Commission, and a report was sent to the court and the government stating that there was “no merit” in the allegations and hence the inquiry was closed.
+Accusations of certain other alleged irregularities made against Singh were probed by the ED, the CBI and the Central Vigilance Commission.
+The agencies sent their report to the court and the government stating that there was no merit in the allegations against him.

 Singh, who carried out numerous encounters during his stint in the uniform, is married to IPS officer Laxmi Singh, who is currently serving as the Inspector General of Lucknow police range.